PRESS DIGEST - Wall Street Journal - June 14

-June 14 The following are the top stories in the Wall Street Journal.
+June 14 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Uber Technologies Inc Chief Executive Travis Kalanick said he would take an indefinite leave from the company he built into the world's most valuable startup, as the ride-hailing giant announced sweeping changes to its workplace culture in response to a series of scandals. on.wsj.com/2rZoWwO